Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Challenges and Open Issues Toward AI-RAN and O-RAN Convergence

-AI-RAN-specific procedures must be defined within the architectural framework to manage the lifecycle of \gls{ai} workloads.
-This implies regulating access to RAN resources, orchestrating deployment across nodes, and ensuring compliance with the operator's policies.
+Finally, the definition of AI-RAN-specific procedures for \gls{ai} lifecycle management implies regulating access to RAN resources, orchestrating deployment across nodes, and ensuring compliance with the operator's policies.
 To do so, current \gls{oran} interfaces (e.g., O1, O2, E2, A1) require targeted modifications to support the dual operation of RAN control loops and \gls{ai} workflows.
-Without these foundational elements, the AI-RAN vision cannot scale beyond isolated use cases into a fully integrated, intelligent network infrastructure.

-\textbf{Orchestration Challenges.} From an infrastructure point of view, as shown in Fig.~\ref{fig:challenges}, an AI-RAN system includes a heterogeneous pool that combines compute with different \gls{ai} accelerators (e.g., \glspl{gpu}), storage, networking elements, radios, and spectrum, which the orchestrator needs to jointly take into account when allocating resources.
-RAN nodes exhibit diverse processing capabilities, also based on deployment location.
-Differences in computational power, memory, and latency requirements can lead to inefficiencies in workload distribution \cite{kundu2025ai, liu2022cloud}.
-The heterogeneity also extends to the workloads: as discussed in Sec.~\ref{sec:ai-ran}, \gls{ai} and \gls{ran} often have different workload patterns and requirements. \gls{ai} itself can range from lightweight inference for real-time network optimization or value-added services to high-intensity model training.
+\textbf{Orchestration Challenges.} An AI-RAN system (as shown in Fig.~\ref{fig:SMOS-arch-1}) combines compute with different \gls{ai} accelerators (e.g., \glspl{gpu}), storage, networking elements, radios, and spectrum.
+The orchestrator needs to account for such heterogeneity when allocating resources.
+Additional compute can be available in the core network, which however does not have the same distributed nature as the \gls{ran}.
+RAN nodes exhibit diverse processing capabilities, also based on deployment location, which can lead to inefficiencies in workload distribution \cite{kundu2025ai, liu2022cloud}.
+The heterogeneity also extends to the workloads.
+As discussed in Sec.~\ref{sec:ai-ran}, \gls{ai} and \gls{ran} often have different workload patterns and requirements. \gls{ai} itself can range from lightweight inference for real-time network optimization or value-added services to high-intensity model training.
 Moreover, the unpredictability of \gls{ai} workloads, and in particular that of large-scale training tasks, can introduce latency spikes that may negatively impact \gls{ran} performance \cite{kundu2023hardware, 3gpp_TR_38.843}.
 This complicates both monitoring, which needs to account for real-time variations in the workload intensity, and orchestration, which needs to combine multi-scale and proactive coexistence approaches.
+Finally, orchestration workflows can extend beyond the \gls{ran}, toward core network functions that contribute to the \gls{ai} operations.